DeLiVR: Differential Spatiotemporal Lie Bias for Efficient Video Deraining: Experiments

 \subsubsection{Quantitative Analysis}

 As shown in Table~\ref{tab:sota_comparison}, \textbf{DeLiVR} consistently achieves the best overall performance across synthetic and real rainy benchmarks.
-On NTURain, VDMamba (CVPR 25) reports slightly higher PSNR (36.29 vs. 34.06) and SSIM (0.973 vs. 0.952), but at the cost of poorer perceptual quality (LPIPS 0.010 vs. 0.039).
+On NTURain, our method ranks second only to VDMamba (CVPR 2025).
 More importantly, when evaluated on the real-world WeatherBench dataset, VDMamba suffers a noticeable performance drop (PSNR 23.91, SSIM 0.773), while DeLiVR establishes new state-of-the-art results (PSNR 26.56, SSIM 0.781).
 This contrast highlights that our Lie-group differential bias design not only provides competitive results on synthetic benchmarks but also yields superior generalization to challenging real rainy scenarios, demonstrating the practical robustness of our approach.